Scholarships and Fellowships

 • Bonnie Ott Scholarship Fund

-The Bonnie Ott Scholarship Fund is awarded to University at Buffalo undergraduate or graduate students matriculated in the School of Architecture and Planning.
+Undergraduate or graduate students studying in the School of Architecture and Planning, who wish to participate in a study abroad program, are eligible for this scholarship.
 The maximum award amount is equal to one semester of resident tuition (or the corresponding resident tuition for a summer program).

 • Brunkow Fellowship